DanielBMarkham/Info-Ops/manuscript/chapter25.md

 You can even add lanes to this system if you want to.
 Just make a tag "Lane=In-Progress" or something like that.
 The spreadsheet does the rest.

 Or, if this sounds a bit too hacky for you, use some free online tool like Trello.
 Then write a script to load new cards into Trello and another script to take the status in Trello and add it to the tags in EasyAM.
-Now you can use Trello to do your card-moving or Kanban-style work.[^25-1] EasyAM will keep the data for you and send it to other places as-needed.
+Now you can use Trello to do your card-moving or Kanban-style work.[^25-1] EasyAM will keep the data for you and send it to other places as needed.

 [^25-1]: I know that Trello isn't a Kanban system.
 No lanes, no policies, no pull-based work flow.
 Of course, you can still use it as a Kanban system as long as you do those things yourself.
 Or use another, *real* online Kanban system.
 Just be sure to pick something you can pipe stuff in and out of.